DucksterBoo123/ducksterboo-s-universal-mod-menu/README.md

-# ducksterboo's mw2 mod menu
+# ducksterboo's universal mod menu
-Mod menu for Modern Warfare 2 (2009) using Swed32 and ImGui.NET.
+Universal mod menu for various games using Swed32 and ImGui.NET.

+Currently only supports Modern Warfare (2009)